amatgil/-Sierpinsky_Triangle/README.md

 The Sierpinski Triangle is a fractal named after the Polish mathematician Wacław Sierpiński.
 It is formed by recursively subdividing an equilateral triangle into smaller equilateral triangles.
 This program provides a simple and customizable way to draw the Sierpinski Triangle.

 This program does not generate it using this definition: instead, it draws itself in recursively from nothing using the simple base pattern "`XX`".
+This _would_ make it twice as wide as it is tall, but by simply drawing each row twice, pixels become 2x2 squares, making the whole image a square itself.

 ## Usage